 While the government is offering grants of £5,000 to install heat pumps, the scheme is only open to domestic and small non-domestic properties with:

-- an installation capacity up to 45kWth (this covers most homes)
+- an installation capacity of up to 45kWth (this covers most homes)

 - a current energy performance certificate (EPC), with no outstanding recommendations for loft or cavity wall insulation

-HVO is a fully renewable liquid fuel that offers a much a fairer and cost-effective heating solution for every off-grid home, supporting the decarbonisation change that is required.
+If you’re new to HVO fuel, we have written FAQs on this fully renewable liquid fuel that offers a much fairer and cost-effective heating solution for every off-grid home, supporting the decarbonisation change that is required.

-The only thing stopping these homes transitioning to HVO is the price point.
-It’s still an expensive fuel compared to kerosene; however, if the government was to lift the levies and duties associated with the fuel, it would open the market allowing fuel distributors to supply HVO to these properties.
+The only thing stopping many of these homes from transitioning to HVO fuel is the price point.
+It’s still an expensive fuel compared to kerosene; however, if the government were to lift the levies and duties associated with the fuel, it would open the market allowing fuel distributors to supply HVO fuel to these properties.

-Keep an eye on our news pages for more about HVO and our push to encourage greater incentives for users to adopt lower carbon fuels like HVO.
+Keep an eye on our news pages for more about HVO fuel and our push to encourage greater incentives for users to adopt lower carbon fuels like HVO fuel.